 Wabash City Schools prides itself on its rich academic history.
 Wabash High School has graduated engineers who worked with NASA to land Apollo 11 on the moon; Emmy Award winning artist; and a Grammy Award winner singer.
 To learn more about some of these accomplishments, check out the Wabash City Schools’ Hall of Distinction.

-This spring, Wabash City Schools will graduate its 144th class.
 Wabash City Schools’ mission is to provide a relevant and rigorous education, founded upon relationships, to ensure all students are college and career ready for success in a global community.
 And it is our vision to build a legacy of opportunity for all.

 In order to achieve this mission, Wabash City Schools has adopted a college and career focused mission throughout the K-12 spectrum.
 Promise Indiana, a college going identity initiative was born out of this spirit.
 Through the Wabash County Promise, all students have an opportunity to open a 529 College Savings plan.